-APCEDEN® Treatment Plan
+APCEDEN® Cancer Treatment

 The process of creating a personalised (autologous) therapy, starting from the leukapheresis to production and shipping back for infusion requires a well coordinated logistics support.